Synchronizing Mobility Services Engines

 The method of synchronization.

-It could either be Manual or Automatic.
+Either be Manual or Automatic.

 The status of the synchronization.
-It could be either Success or Failed.
+It could be Either Success or Failed.

 Any additional message about the synchronization.

 Click the column headers to sort the entries.